Erudika/erudika.github.io/source/_posts/hello-world.md

 developments.
 You can follow us on Twitter as well - [@erudika](https://twitter.com/erudika), or fork us on [GitHub](https://github.com/erudika).

-We're busy developing and running our own SaaS called Para (https://paraio.com).
-If you are a developer looking for a simple and scalable backend service, make sure you follow us and try our developer plans.
-They're free!
+We're busy developing and running our own backend SaaS called Para (https://paraio.com).
+If you are a developer looking for a simple and scalable backend service, make sure you follow us and try our developer plan - it's free!
 <!-- more -->
 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">
 <a href="http://t.co/4ybIZHeniM">http://t.co/4ybIZHeniM</a>